 - Log into the miner configuration page: Open your internet browser, such as Google Chrome, IE etc. and open the IP address you just scanned out (For example, 192.168.1.42).
 The username and the password are all “admin“

 - Then, you will see the “Dashboard” of the miner.
-The dashboard of this X11 miner is very similar with the Avalon 6.
+The dashboard of this X11 miner is similar to that of the Avalon 6 miner.